KhaledNatouf/CS401-final-v2-master/README.md

 ## Features

-The program has the following feature: <br />
+The program supports the following feature: <br />

 Home Page: displays all current blogs that has been created <br />
 Create Page: allow user to make new blog<br />